 The Benefits of Making Your Own

-- I can control the ingredients (low sodium, low fat)
+- You can control the ingredients (low sodium, low fat).

-- I can make the mushrooms smaller so my kids don’t even know they are there
+- You can make the mushrooms smaller so your kids don’t even know they are there (just blend a bit longer)!

-- Mushrooms can be replaced by… celery, chicken, asparagus, broccoli or … nothing!
+- Mushrooms can easily be replaced by… celery, chicken, asparagus, broccoli or … nothing!
+(If it’s cream of nothing does that mean it has no calories? ;)

 This can be stored in the fridge up to 1 week… if it separates, just give it a quick stir before you use it!